Weddings: What to Register for if You Have Everything - Unique Gifter

 General Tips on What to Register for if You Have Everything

-Keep your own Wants and Values in Mind – For example, do not bend to the pressure to register for formal china if you know that you will never use it.
+For example, do not bend to the pressure to register for formal china if you know that you will never use it.

-Put Off Purchasing Things – If there are (non-wedding!) things that you want to buy between now and the wedding, if you can hold out, add them to your registry instead of purchasing them for yourself.
+If there are (non-wedding!) things that you want to buy between now and the wedding, if you can hold out, add them to your registry instead of purchasing them for yourself.

-Ask for Small, High Value, Durable Items – If space is the reason you don’t want a three section croc-pot, stick to registering for smaller items that will last a lifetime, like silverware, watches, or a sterling silver menorah.
+If space is the reason you don’t want a three section croc-pot, stick to registering for smaller items that will last a lifetime, like silverware, watches, or a sterling silver menorah.

-Ask for Lifestyle-fitting Gifts – Think about what you like to do with your time.
+Think about what you like to do with your time.
 If you like going out to restaurants, ask for restaurant gift cards.
 If you’re into artwork, pick out some pieces you would like to add to your collection.
 You could ask for the moorage fees for your boat, wine of the month club membership, CSA food boxes, craft beer collections, bed and breakfast stays, you name it!

-The Price Point Problem – You will still need a list that includes gift ideas at a variety of price points.
+You will still need a list that includes gift ideas at a variety of price points.
 If you are really struggling, consider using a registry that lets people contribute toward certain items, so that you can get the new mattress set you truly need.

-Shower Gifts – You can overcome this because other people are giving direction on gifts, not you.
+You can overcome this because other people are giving direction on gifts, not you.
 Gift Card Showers, or date night kits are great gift themes to ask your host about.

-Biggify – Ah, the fluidity of language which lets me write such things.
+Ah, the fluidity of language which lets me write such things.
 Does your George Foreman grill only work for one person, maybe two?
 Biggify it and get another one.
 Single-serve croc pot?
 Biggify.
 Small rice cooker?
 Biggify.

-Alternative Registries – There are now a boatload of alternative registries out there, where you can register for honeymoon activities and funds, house downpayments, local shops, portions of things, charities and more.
+There are now a boatload of alternative registries out there, where you can register for honeymoon activities and funds, house downpayments, local shops, portions of things, charities and more.

-Wedding Stuff – There is a lot of etiquette information available on this online, and tread carefully, but if you have friends who would do you favours, offer their services or lend a hand for your wedding, ask if they would be willing to do so, in lieu of a gift; for example, lending you their big tent, doing the flower arranging, chauffeuring your elderly relatives around town, acting as DJ, decorating the cake, etc. They do not necessarily have to be professional things that they do, but services you may end up paying someone else to perform.
+There is a lot of etiquette information available on this online, and tread carefully, but if you have friends who would do you favours, offer their services or lend a hand for your wedding, ask if they would be willing to do so, in lieu of a gift; for example, lending you their big tent, doing the flower arranging, chauffeuring your elderly relatives around town, acting as DJ, decorating the cake, etc.

 What to Register for if You Have Everything

-ListAt this point, you should be armed with a list of your consumer wants and dreams, what you discovered while doing a walk through of your house, and what you decided could be chucked while cleaning and sorting through your house.
+At this point, you should be armed with a list of your consumer wants and dreams, what you discovered while doing a walk through of your house, and what you decided could be chucked while cleaning and sorting through your house.

 What does the list look like?
 I hope you found more than ten things!
 That’s your starting point.

-Now, here is a big idea list, along with some commentary, of registry ideas.
+Now, here is a big idea list, along with some commentary, of registry ideas

 Be creative, and remember that one size does not fit all!